-The DOCSIS Tolerated Polling Jitter parameter MUST NOT be specified for UGS service flows, and SHOULD be set to a value that is integer multiple of the codec packetization interval for UGS/AD service flows.
+The DOCSIS Tolerated Polling Jitter parameter MUST NOT be specified for UGS service flows.
+For UGS-AD service flows, the value of this parameter MUST be equal to the DOCSIS Tolerated Grant Jitter.

 The DOCSIS Request/Transmission Policy parameter is a bitmask and bits 0-6 and 8 MUST be set for UGS and UGS/AD service flows.